Guitar Build Process

 Bracing preparing to profile

-Profile rough-sanded into one of the braces
+Profile rough-sanded into some of the braces

 Fine-sanding the profile to one of the braces